DiarmuidM/charity-covid19/docs/_posts/2020-08-13-charity-registrations-and-deregistrations-july-2020-update.md

 #### Registrations

-The number of registrations is below what's expected for each month in the first half of 2020 (see figure 13); this trend may be explained by Australia's proximity to the regions first affected by Covid-19 in early January 2020.[^1]
+The number of registrations is below what's expected for each month so far in 2020 (see figure 13); this trend may be explained by Australia's proximity to the regions first affected by Covid-19 in early January 2020.[^1]

 As a result, there are roughly half as many charities registered in the first half of 2020 than we would expect - see figure 14.

-[^1]: The especially low figures for June may be an artefact of when the data were downloaded (2020-07-11), and thus potentially revised upwards at a later date.
+[^1]: The especially low figures for July may be an artefact of when the data were downloaded (2020-08-10), and thus potentially revised upwards at a later date.

 *Figure 13.
 Monthly registrations of charities - Australia*